What to Do in New York City in May 2026

 May 28-29

 There may be no moment more wholesome in this city than Manhattanhenge, when New Yorkers actually slow down for once and gather in the streets, just to admire a beautiful sunset.
 Manhattanhenge is an astronomical phenomenon that occurs when the sun sets in perfect alignment with Manhattan’s rectangular grid, radiating its golden light upon the city’s streets.
 It only happens twice per year, for two nights at a time, a few weeks before and after the summer solstice.
-To see it, park yourself on a numbered street that runs east to west and has unhindered views of the Hudson River.
-Prime time in 2025 is 8:13 pm ET on May 28 to see a half-sun framed by the city grid, and 8:12 pm ET on May 29 to see the sun in full, according to the American Museum of Natural History.

 7. The Amazing Race-Style DIY Scavenger Hunt Adventure in Central Park